vsilaev/tascalate-concurrent/README.md

     .thenCombineAsync(parallelPromise, (u, v) -> Arrays.asList(u, v))
     .orTimeout( Duration.ofSeconds(5) );
 ```
 In the example above `resultPromise` will be resolved successfully if and only if all of `someLongRunningIoBoundMehtod`, `converterMethod` and even `someLongRunningDbCall` are completed within 5 seconds.
-Moreover, in the example above only the call to `thenCombineAsync` will be cancelled on timeout, to cancel the whole tree please use the functionality of the `DependentPromise` class:
+Moreover, in the example above only the call to `thenCombineAsync` will be cancelled on timeout, to cancel the whole tree please use the functionality of the `DependentPromise` interface (will be discussed later):
 ```java
 Executor myExecutor = ...; // Get an executor
 Promise<String> parallelPromise = CompletableTask